-The capital, Lisbon, is an amazing mix of charming old world and a modern spot attracting thousands of students and professionals from all over the world, seeking a quality of personal and professional life.
+Lisbon's capital is a fantastic mix of charming old world and a modern spot attracting thousands of students and professionals worldwide, seeking a quality of personal and professional life.
 Not to mention tourists hungry for something fresh and different from what they already know.

-In the south, the Algarve is wonderfully diversified, able to appeal to a wide cross-section of tourists.
-There are intact beaches for families, water parks and theme parks for adventure-seekers, buzzing nightlife for partying and historic towns for cultural visitors.
+In the south, the Algarve is wonderfully diversified, able to appeal to tourists' broad cross-section.
+There are untouched beaches for families, water parks and theme parks for adventure-seekers, buzzing nightlife for partying, and historic towns for cultural visitors.
 Its 300 days per year of the sun make the Algarve an ideal retreat at any time of the year.

-Madeira seems to be the island that has it all: year-round spring climate, mountains rising from the ocean, marvelous seafood, and remarkable wines.
+Madeira seems to be the island that has it all: a year-round spring climate, mountains rising from the ocean, excellent seafood, and remarkable wines.